michelena-daniel/MTG/README.md

 # MTG
  Hobby fun project to consume MTG API https://api.magicthegathering.io/v1/ and Scryfall API https://api.scryfall.com/ in order to process and persist their data.

-Resources  Readme  Activity Stars  1 star Watchers  1 watching Forks  0 forks Releases No releases published Create a new release Packages No packages published Publish your first package Languages C# 84.5%   HTML 11.6%   CSS 2.1%   Dockerfile 1.4%   JavaScript 0.4% Suggested workflows Based on your tech stack .NET logo .NET Build and test a .NET or ASP.NET Core project.
-Webpack logo Webpack Build a NodeJS project with npm and webpack.
-Gulp logo Gulp Build a NodeJS project with npm and gulp.
-More workflows
+ Tech stack trace:

+- Pseudo MVC pattern, .NET 8.
+- Dapper as micro-ORM for quick and light querying using SQL over linQ for now.